 What is eye Twitching?

-Eye twitching is medically called with other term names depending on the harshness of the condition.
-We also know eye twitching as Myokymia that is characterised as spontaneous fascicular contraction of muscles without muscular atrophy or weakness.
-To sum it up, the twitching occurs particularly on the eyelid, either the upper or lower, but produces no harmful effects.
-It’s so subtle that it’s hardly noticeable and mostly goes away after some short amount of time.
-It’s common and less severe in all forms of eye twitching.
+In myokymia, the twitching occurs particularly on the eyelid, either the upper or lower, but produces no harmful effects.
+It is so subtle that it’s hardly noticeable and mostly goes away after some short amount of time.
+Myokymia is the commonest type of eye twitching and affects almost everyone at certain points of time.

-Eye twitching can differ from simple day to day life cause to severe disease.
-Based on the updated symptoms, the causes of eye twitching can be from listed ones:
+Based on the updated symptoms, the generic and less concerning causes of eye twitching can be from listed ones:

 - Bright Lights